01-edu/public/subjects/box_it/README.md

 Create the following **functions**:

 - `transform_and_save_on_heap`: which accepts a string of numbers separated by spaces.
-Each number may or may not have a `'k'` as a suffix which represents kilograms.
+If a number has a `'k'` as a suffix it should be multiplied by 1000.
 The function transforms those numbers into a vector of `u32`, and saves them in the heap using `Box`.

 - `take_value_ownership`: which accepts the return value from `transform_and_save_on_heap`, unboxes the value, and returns it.